kaelsec/GraphQL/README.md

 # Vendor-Agnostic Native GraphQL Security Standard (v1.1)

+This is not an official standard; it’s a practitioner baseline.

 A practitioner-driven security standard that defines **GraphQL-native security risks and baselines**,
 independent of vendors, frameworks, or specific implementations.